 Discount Rate - Unless explicitly stated in the lease agreement, known by the JPB, or the JPB is able to determine the rate implicit within the lease, the discount rate used to calculate lease right-to-use lease assets and liabilities in the case of agreements in which the JPB acts as lessee, or deferred inflows of resources and related lease receivable, in the case of agreements in which the JPB acts as lessor, is the annual 110% Applicable Federal Rates (AFR).
-The Short-term annual 110% AFR applies to a lease term that is less than three years, the Mid-term annual 110% AFR applies to a lease term that is between three to nine years, and the Long-term annual 110% AFR applies to a lease term that is longer than nine years.
-The Short-term annual 110% AFR was 0.13% for July 2021 and 2.62% for July 2022, the Mid-term annual 110% AFR was 1.10% for July 2021 and 3.30% for July 2022, and the Long-term annual 110% AFR was 2.28% for July 2021 and 3.54% for July 2022.
+The Short-term annual 110% AFR applies to a lease term that is between three to nine years, and the Long-term annual 110% AFR applies to a lease term that is longer than nine years.
+The Short-term annual 110% AFR was 0.13% for July 2021 and 2.62% for July 2022, the Mid-term annual 110% AFR was 2.28% for July 2021 and 3.54% for July 2022.
 The July 2021 and July 2022 AFR were used for applicable leases beginning in fiscal years 2022 and 2023, respectively.